History and Mission

 The Birdhouse Inc., an Illinois 501(c)(3) nonprofit corporation, was founded in 1977 by Fred Anderson.
 Born in Monroe, Louisiana, in 1929, Anderson moved to Evanston, Illinois, during the Great Migration.
 Inspired by the music of Charlie Parker, Anderson started playing saxophone and composing music, and in 1965, he became an original member of the Association for the Advancement of Creative Musicians (AACM).
 In 1982, he opened the Velvet Lounge performance space in Chicago’s South Loop.
 Anderson operated the Velvet Lounge for the next 38 years, developing his music, mentoring hundreds of younger musicians, and transforming the South Loop neighborhood into an international destination for creative music.
 He also published two editions of Exercises for the Creative Musician, an improvisation textbook used by performers around the world.

 Anderson passed away in 2010.
-In the years since, The Birdhouse Inc. has worked to sustain its founder’s legacy by presenting concerts of contemporary creative music and partnering with other organizations that share Anderson’s lifelong commitment to “patience, sincerity, and consistency.”
+Since then, The Birdhouse Inc. has sustained its founder’s legacy by presenting concerts of contemporary creative music and partnering with other organizations that share Anderson’s lifelong commitment to “patience, sincerity, and consistency.”

 Collaborations

 After the Velvet Lounge’s closing in 2010, The Birdhouse Inc. collaborated with the Chicago Park District to design a new park that would serve as a lasting home for creative music in the South Loop.
-Fred Anderson Park was dedicated in 2014 and celebrated its grand opening a year later in 2015 with a concert by the AACM Great Black Music Ensemble.
-The Birdhouse Inc. has presented a summer concert series at the park every year since (except 2020).
+Fred Anderson Park was dedicated in 2013 with a concert by Ari Brown and celebrated its grand opening two years later in 2015 with a concert by the AACM Great Black Music Ensemble.
+The Birdhouse Inc. has sponsored a summer concert series at the park every year since (except 2020).

 The Birdhouse Inc. also presents an annual birthday concert in March, the month when Fred Anderson was born.
-Notable birthday concerts include a 2015 performance by Roscoe Mitchell, later released by Nessa Records, a 2017 event commemorating the release of the book Message to Our Folks: The Art Ensemble of Chicago, presented in collaboration with the University of Chicago Press, and a 2024 concert of Fred Anderson’s compositions by Greg Ward, co-sponsored by the Experimental Sound Studio.
+Notable birthday concerts include a 2015 performance by Roscoe Mitchell, subsequently released by Nessa Records; a 2017 event commemorating the release of the book Message to Our Folks: The Art Ensemble of Chicago, presented in collaboration with the University of Chicago Press; and a 2024 concert of Fred Anderson’s compositions by Greg Ward, co-sponsored by the Experimental Sound Studio.

 Additionally, The Birdhouse Inc. collaborated with Roscoe Mitchell, Ensemble Dal Niente, and Harvard University’s Fromm Music Foundation to commission the composition Last Trane to Clover Five, premiered at the 2021 Hyde Park Jazz Festival with saxophone soloist Ken Vandermark.
 The Birdhouse Inc. also worked with Chicago’s Experimental Sound Studio to create a permanent archive of materials related to Fred Anderson, from rare audio and video recordings to historical documentation of the Velvet Lounge.